-“If regulators wouldn’t tolerate banks profiting from fraud, they shouldn’t tolerate it in tech,”
+“If regulators wouldn’t tolerate banks profiting from fraud, they shouldn’t tolerate it in tech.”

-— Sandeep Abraham, former Meta safety investigator.
+— Sandeep Abraham, former Meta safety investigator, quoted in investigative reporting

 The Technical Threshold: The “95% Certainty” Gap